-At the beginning of February, we published the much-awaited Polar Flow update that enables you to connect Polar Flow with MyFitnessPal, one of the world’s most popular exercise, fitness and nutrition apps out there.
+To boost your workouts with optimal nutrition, connect you Polar Flow with MyFitnessPal, one of the world’s most popular exercise, fitness and nutrition apps out there.
 The connection is now available on iOS, Android and desktop.
 Just update your Polar Flow app and follow these instructions to get going.

-To give you some ideas on how to start making the most out of this integration, we asked blogger and Flow+MFP user Katie Bolden for some quick tips.
-(Read her inspirational story of weight-loss here).
+To give you some ideas on how to start making the most out of this integration, we asked blogger, runner and fitness enthusiasts Katie Bolden to share her quick tips on using Polar Flow and MyFitnessPal together.

 What do you use MyFitnessPal for?